polterguy/magic/backend/files/misc/common-startup-files/default.md

 This needs to be done after creating new RAG data such that the training data will be considered during inference.

-### Create RAG training data for machine learning type
+### Create RAG training snippet for machine learning type

 The following function can be used to create RAG training data for a machine learning type.